okonomichiyaki/supercat/010-F02-founder.md

 ✦ Can bot <ins>favorable combat</ins> to take control of a system? (use all available actions if needed)

-### Parade Fleets
+Parade Fleets

-Place ships at a Free city where bot would gain control of the system, if possible.
+: Place ships at a Free city where bot would gain control of the system, if possible.
 If bot is a Regent, always become an Outlaw.

 <div class="pagebreak"> </div>
+<#endif>